eagle-io/docs/source/topics/historic_data/editing/index.rst

 	Record values can be adjusted to remove spikes or apply offsets.

 |icon-quality| Quality
-	:ref:`Quality codes <historic-quality>` can be assigned to verify data or :ref:`filter <historic-chart-toolbar-filters>` records from display.
+	:ref:`Quality codes <historic-quality>` can be assigned to validate data or :ref:`filter <historic-chart-toolbar-filters>` records from display.

 |icon-info| Annotation
 	:ref:`Annotations <historic-annotations>` can be added to provide context to specific events.